TheComputerM/surrealstore/README.md

 }
 ```

+To integrate it with [Gin](https://github.com/gin-gonic/gin), create a store mimicking the [postgres driver](https://github.com/gin-contrib/sessions/blob/master/postgres/postgres.go).

 ## Thanks

 I've primarily just snatched and modified the code from [pgstore](https://github.com/antonlindstrom/pgstore) because it was the one [gin-sessions](https://github.com/gin-contrib/sessions) was using.

+## Notes

+- Wrapping the time.Time object in a models.CustomDateTime struct because of [this issue](https://github.com/surrealdb/surrealdb.go/issues/181).